hasura/graphql-engine/graphql/manual/queries/aggregations.rst

 Aggregations in queries
 =======================
-GraphQL’s query language for a ``select`` query is designed to be simple yet powerful.
-There will still be queries that you cannot express with the ``select`` query.
+GraphQL’s query language for a "select" query is designed to be simple yet powerful.
+There will still be certain queries that you cannot express with a GraphQL query.
 For example, getting the average rating of articles by an author.
 To express complex queries like aggregations (or custom joins etc.), use SQL, which is designed for this purpose.
 If you can express your aggregation query in SQL, define a view with it and then use the newly created type in the GraphQL query.

 Let’s see an example of how to do that with our reference schema, assuming we also have a table ``article`` with a field ``rating``